Oregon Secretary of State

 A bust of John McLoughlin at the viewpoint of Willamette Falls on the Willamette River in Oregon City.
 (Oregon Scenic Images collection)

-The Americans’ belief in the righteousness of managing nature through agriculture, coupled with a belief in the righteousness of Christianity, confronted the lifeways and world views of Native peoples in Oregon.
+The Americans’ belief in the righteousness of managing nature through agriculture, coupled with a belief in the righteousness of Christianity, confronted the lifeways and worldviews of Native peoples in Oregon.
 While McLoughlin developed his claim in the area around Willamette Falls, American newspapers in 1833 circulated reports of a small group of Nimiipuu who came to St. Louis looking for Bibles and Christianity.
 For Americans steeped in the evangelical fervor of the Second Great Awakening, such reports confirmed their calling to spread the Gospel.
 The Methodists first answered the call in 1834, sending the preacher Jason Lee, his nephew Daniel, and three laymen, who established a mission on the Willamette River about 13 miles north of what is now Salem.
 Two years later, an ecumenical Protestant party led by Dr. Marcus Whitman and his wife, Narcissa, settled near the Blue Mountains of northeastern Oregon to evangelize among the Cayuse, Umatilla and Nimiipuu.
 Fathers Francois Blanchet and Modeste Demers arrived in Oregon in 1838, establishing Catholic missions first on the Cowlitz River and then among retired French-Canadian HBC employees and their families living at French Prairie, in what is now St. Paul.
 These missionaries brought not only Bibles and Christianity, but also farming tools and agricultural practices: the gospel of progress through management of nature.

 These evangelizing efforts failed to convert Oregon’s Native peoples to a new faith in great numbers, but the missions drastically changed life in Oregon.
-Protestant missionaries in particular critiqued Native belief systems and insisted on the superiority of White agricultural settlement rather than Native seasonal rounds.
+Protestant missionaries in particular critiqued Native belief systems and insisted on the superiority of white agricultural settlement rather than Native seasonal rounds.
 They also contributed to the spread of disease and death among Native peoples.
-Even prior to regular contact with White explorers, fur traders, sailors and farmers, Native peoples experienced the devastating effects of smallpox, measles and other Old World diseases.
+Even prior to regular contact with white explorers, fur traders, sailors and farmers, Native peoples experienced the devastating effects of smallpox, measles and other Old World diseases.
 That devastation increased in the early 1830s, when a series of malaria epidemics decimated Chinookan and Kalapuyan societies along the lower Columbia River and in the Willamette Valley, killing perhaps 90% of the Native population.
-Missionaries and their families contributed to these epidemics both through their own biological presence, and by facilitating the immigration of more White families and the diseases they brought with them.
+Missionaries and their families contributed to these epidemics both through their own biological presence, and by facilitating the immigration of more white families and the diseases they brought with them.
 Their reports and public presentations delivered back east trumpeted the agricultural potential of the Willamette Valley, where diseases had decimated Native populations, leaving behind the rich, open fields produced by Native burning practices.
 Those reports, along with other positive accounts from Oregon boosters like Hall Jackson Kelley and John Wyeth, drew more and more settlers to the Willamette Valley, which held an estimated 150 Americans in 1841.
 The next year, more than 100 Americans migrated to Oregon, and approximately 900 more came the year after that.
-By 1845 — just 11 years after Jason Lee arrived — the Willamette Valley was home to approximately 6,000 Euro-Americans and just 500 Kalapuyans.
-These emigrants to Oregon were part of a wave of mass migration that washed over the globe during the nineteenth century, when millions of settlers and workers from Europe and Asia descended on the American West, Australia, South Africa and elsewhere.
+By 1845—just 11 years after Jason Lee arrived—the Willamette Valley was home to approximately 6,000 Euro-Americans and just 500 Kalapuyans.
+These emigrants to Oregon were part of a wave of mass migration that washed over the globe during the 19th century, when millions of settlers and workers from Europe and Asia descended on the American West, Australia, South Africa and elsewhere.

 The Americans who came over the Oregon Trail in the 1840s traveled relatively lightly but carried weighty hopes for the future and strong beliefs about religion, society and nature.
-They came from the newer states of the Midwest and the Upper South — Illinois, Indiana, Ohio, Kentucky and Missouri, especially.
+They came from the newer states of the Midwest and the Upper South—Illinois, Indiana, Ohio, Kentucky and Missouri, especially.
 Most were Protestants, and they found in Oregon spiritual and material support from the missions that had shifted from saving Indian souls to encouraging White settlement.
 They traveled the Oregon Trail and settled in Oregon as patriarchal families, establishing extensive kin networks with distinct roles for women and men in family and work.
 These new Oregonians also had particularly strong ideas about racial hierarchies.
 Although very few held slaves, nearly all White Americans in Oregon believed that Blacks were inferior.
 White Oregonians also helped quicken the decline of Native populations.
 They poured into the Willamette Valley and took Kalapuyan land by “squatting,” claiming land for homesteads by virtue of the advances of American civilization and agriculture, preceding any legal action by the United States government towards Native lands.

 Replica of a covered wagon